• Skip to primary navigation

 From: Every Dollar

 This budgeting method is all about giving every dollar a job.
 It means that whatever money you earn, you’ll appoint a job for it until every single dollar is put to use.
 For example, if you have $2,000, you’ll use all of it to sustain your basic needs, purchase your wants, and invest in your savings and financial goals.
 However, don’t think that because you have surplus money it means that you should spend it frivolously.
-At the end of the day, it’s still up to you how to utilize your hard-earned income into useful matters, such as paying down debts or investing.
+At the end of the day, it’s still up to you how to utilize your hard-earned income to achieve your financial goals, such as by paying down debts or investing.

 20. The 70% Rule